 In the 1800s and early 1900s, the Colorado river often flooded in the low-lying farmlands and communities from the spring melting snow.
 With this on-going problem, a solution was necessary to stabilise the water flow.

-The purpose of a dam was to contain the flow of water, minimise the risk of flooding, provide power, water and irrigation for cities and towns and create recreational areas.
+The purpose of a Hoover Dam was to contain the flow of water, minimise the risk of flooding, provide power, water and irrigation for cities and towns plus create recreational areas for communities.

 Before the river could be managed, a plan was devised to equally divide the water supply between the seven states.
 In 1922, representatives from each state and the federal government met for this purpose and created the Colorado River Compact.

 Hoover Dam, once known as Boulder Dam, is a concrete arch-gravity dam in the Black Canyon of the Colorado River, on the border between Arizona and Nevada.

 The signed agreement divided the Colorado River basin into an upper and a lower half and gave half of the river’s annual estimated flow to each basin.

 Mexico did not receive a guaranteed apportionment until the execution of the Mexican water treaty in 1944.

 In 1928, Congress passed the Boulder Canyon Project authorising construction of the Hoover Dam.
 Construction of the dam began in 1931 and was completed in 1935.
 The government contractor appointed ‘Six Companies Inc.’ who completed the project, two years ahead of schedule and well under the predicted budget of $48.9m.

 The dam was built during the Great Depression, attracting thousands of unemployed men and their families, who swarmed into town and the surrounding areas.
 Many came with their life possessions and little or no money.